Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 When septic coverage is included as an add-on, most providers will cover the following:

-• Septic tank mechanical failures and internal leaks
+• Septic tank mechanical failures and limited internal issues

 • Sewage ejector pump (also called a grinder or lift pump)